Spring and Summer 2021 Applications Open December 1, 2020!

 The application will ask for a parent’s email address.
 Be sure the parent email address listed is an address that is commonly checked as Tufts will also send important information to the parents via email such as the Parent Permission Form, enrollment forms, etc.

-Upon enrollment in one of our Academic Year or 6-week programs (Tufts College Experience, Courses at Tufts for High Schoolers, and Tufts Research Experience, Tufts Summer Research Experience), Summer at Tufts students are asked to set up a Tufts email account as part of a Tufts network logon profile.
+Upon enrollment in one of our Academic Year or 6-week programs (Tufts College Experience, Courses at Tufts for High Schoolers, and Tufts Research Experience, Tufts Summer Research Experience), University College students are asked to set up a Tufts email account as part of a Tufts network logon profile.
 This email address will be used to login to Tufts’ Student Information System and CANVAS, the site on which faculty will post course materials.
-However, Summer at Tufts administration will continue to use students’ personal email addresses for communications throughout the program.
+However, University College administration will continue to use students’ personal email addresses for communications throughout the program.

 Please note, students enrolling in workshops or pre-college intensives will not receive a Tufts email address.